jadecobra/python_tdd_exercises/source/classes/classes_initializer.rst

         self.assertEqual(classes.Boy().sex, 'M')
         self.assertEqual(classes.Girl(sex='F').sex, 'F')

-  the terminal displays an :doc:`/exceptions/AttributeError`
+  the terminal shows an :doc:`/exceptions/AttributeError`

 * I try the same solution I used for the ``Boy`` class and add a definition for the ``Girl`` class to ``classes.py``